Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Modified MSW effect and damping signatures

-Without loss of generality, we only focus on the real part of the effective neutrino Hamiltonian.
-Working at the $\theta_{\text{polar}}=0$ plane, i.e., $z=r$, and with $U$ as in Eq.(\ref{eqn24}), the equation (\ref{eqn25}) in the vacuum mass eigenbasis can be given by
+Without loss of generality, we focus on the real part of the effective neutrino Hamiltonian.
+Working at the $\theta_{\text{polar}}=0$ plane, i.e., $z=r$, and with $U$ as in Eq.(\ref{eqn20}), the equation (\ref{eqn22}) in the vacuum mass eigenbasis can be given by

-where $\mathcal{A}(r) \equiv 2E V^\prime(r)$.
 To determine the effective mass and mixing parameters induced by the neutrino-scalar NSI inside matter, we should obtain the eigenvalues and eigenvectors of the above Hamiltonian matrix.
-Of course, the evolution of solar neutrinos within the Sun satisfies the condition $|\Delta m^{\prime 2}_{31}| \gg 2E V^\prime(r)$, which means neutrino flavor transition can be governed by an effective two-neutrino approach, where the evolution of a third eigenstate decouples from the other two \cite{Borexino:2019mhy, Martinez-Mirave:2021cvh}.
+A typical approximation that successfully describes many experiments with good accuracy is the two-flavor case.
+In addition, the evolution of solar neutrinos within the Sun satisfies the condition $|\Delta m^{\prime 2}_{31}| \gg 2E_\nu V^\prime(r)$, which means neutrino flavor transition can be governed by an effective two-neutrino approach, where the evolution of a third eigenstate decouples from the other two \cite{Agarwalla,Martinez-Mirave:2021cvh}.
 In the next section, we will concentrate on the various probabilities on the Earth, where the detectors have been placed.